TZU

 TZU (pronounced "Tee Zed Yoo") were an Australian hip hop group, formed in 1999 by Joelistics, Yeroc, Seed MC and Paso Bionic.
-Duzy What joined in 2005.
 The band used live instruments in their recordings and live performances, giving their shows a rock-infused feeling.
-Musically, TZU often blended hip-hop with other genres, such as rock, blues, jazz and electronica.
 TZU released four studio albums, Position Correction (2004), Smiling at Strangers (2005), Computer Love (2008, which peaked in the ARIA Charts top 30) and Millions of Moments (2012), before disbanding in 2013.

 History

 1999–2004: Formation, Um...
 Just a Liddlbidova Mic Check and Position Correction

-TZU formed in 1999 in Melbourne, initially as a side project.
-The group's lineup stayed the same until their disbandment; MCs Joel Ma (p.k.a.
-Joelistics) and Phillip "Pip" Norman (p.k.a.
-Seed MC and later known as Count Bounce) [ex-Pan], who also played guitar and bass; Corey McGregor (p.k.a.
+TZU was initially formed in 1999 in Melbourne as a side project by members of Pan and Curse ov Dialect.
+The line-up consisted of Joel Ma (p.k.a.
+Joelistics) and Phillip "Pip" Norman, (p.k.a.
+Seed MC, later known as Count Bounce) on vocals, Corey McGregor (p.k.a.
 Yeroc) on drums and samplers, and Shehab Tariq (p.k.a.
-Pasobionic) on turntables.
-According to Seed MC, the group started out as an almagation of two groups; Pan and Curse ov Dialect.
-Pan, the group he was a part of, were a "drum-and-bass/funk/reggae mash-up" band, while Curse ov Dialect (who Pasobionic was a part of) were an "oddball experimental hip hop group with a penchant for throwing meat at the audience."
+Paso Bionic) on turntables.